timescale/docs/api/time_weight.md

 the partitioning keys are in the group by, though the aggregate itself doesn't horribly make sense otherwise).

-We throw an error if there is an attempt to combine overlapping TimeWeightSummaries, for instance, in our example above, if you were to try to combine summaries across measure_ids it would error.
-This is because the interpolation techniques really only make sense within a given time series determined by a single measure_id.
+We throw an error if there is an attempt to combine overlapping `TimeWeightSummaries`, for instance, in our example above, if you were to try to combine summaries across `measure_ids` it would error.
+This is because the interpolation techniques really only make sense within a given time series determined by a single `measure_id`.
 However, given that the time weighted average produced is a dimensionless quantity, a simple average of time weighted average should better represent the variation across devices, so the recommendation for things like baselines across